Guitar Humidifiers

 cold winter with dry central heating.
 Choosing a brand

-Herco humidifier can be used for both acoustic and electric guitars because it's stored
+guitar.
+The Herco can be used for both acoustic and electric guitars because it's stored

 inside the guitar case.